Working with Dates

 Date Math Syntax

-Date math expressions consist either adding some quantity of time in a specified unit, or rounding the current time by a specified unit. expressions can be chained and are evaluated left to right.
+Date math expressions can do two things: they can specify a time period by adding time units to the current time, and also round the time to a specified unit.
+Expressions can be chained and are evaluated left to right.

-For example: this represents a point in time two months from now:
+For example: this represents a point in time two months from now, from the millisecond:

 Here is the supported keywords in Date Math: